ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

     :width: 450px

 .. note::

-   Sending BLHeli_32 telemetry data to your GCS requires using mavlink2 on your GCS connection.
-While on current ArduPilot firmware the USB port defaults to mavlink2, it might require adjusting the protocol setting when using a different port for GCS connection.
+   Sending BLHeli_32 telemetry data to the GCS requires the telemetry connection use MAVLink2.
+ArduPilot uses MAVLink2 by default on the USB port but if another port is used it may be necessary to set the SERIALx_PROTOCOL parameter to 2 (where "x" is the serial port number used for the telemetry connection).

 In addition, some telemetry values can be displayed on the integrated :ref:`on-board OSD <common-osd-overview>`, if your autopilot has one.